daimonie/airflow-dbt-training/presentation/day_two.md

 WHERE region = '{{ var("region", "north") }}'
 ```

-* Useful for avoiding repetition and introducing templating.

 ---

 ## Medallion Architecture – The Concept

+Medallion Architecture encourages a clear separation of concerns and reproducibility.

-* Medallion Architecture is a pattern for organizing data workflows using three layers:
+Medallion Architecture is a three-layer pattern for organizing data workflows:

 * **Bronze**: raw, ingested data
 * **Silver**: cleaned and joined data
 * **Gold**: business-level aggregates and facts

-* Encourages clear separation of concerns and reproducibility.
-* Gaining traction in the industry — highlighted in the recent O'Reilly book by Piet-Hein Strengholt, former Microsoft NL CDO and now leading at Nationale Nederlanden.
+Gaining traction in the industry — highlighted in the recent O'Reilly book by Piethein Strengholt, former Microsoft NL CDO and now leading at Nationale Nederlanden.

 ---

 ## Bronze Layer – Raw Ingestion

-* This is your **Landing Zone** (Bronze Layer)
-* Acts as the **immutable archive** of your raw data
+The Bronze Layer is the **Landing Zone**: It acts as the **immutable archive** for raw data.

 * Key characteristics:

-  * Data is stored exactly as received from source systems
+  - Store data exactly as received from source systems.
-  * Only metadata (like ingestion timestamps) is added
+  - Only add metadata (like ingestion timestamps).
-  * Never modified after ingestion
+  - Never modify after ingestion.
-  * Serves as single source of truth
+  - Serves as single source of truth.
-  * Multiple downstream processes can safely read from it

-* Examples of raw data preserved:
+* Examples:

-  * Raw CSV load from CBS
+  * Raw CSV load from CBS.
-  * API snapshots (point-in-time copies of API responses, preserving the exact data received from external services)
+  * API snapshots (point-in-time copies of API responses, preserving exact data from external services).

-* These raw sources form the foundation for further transformations
+- These raw data sources form a foundation for further transformations by providing a clean archive so data can be reprocessed as downstream logic changes and multiple teams can work independently using the same source.
-* Having this clean archive means:
-  * You can always reprocess data if downstream logic changes
-  * Multiple teams can work independently using the same source
-  * Data lineage is clear and traceable

 ---